SukkaW/Koolshare-Clash/README.md

 Besides those features that Clash have, KoolClash has more:

 - Install clash and upload config to [Koolshare OpenWrt/LEDE X86](https://firmware.koolshare.cn/LEDE_X64_fw867/)
-- Transparent proxy for all of your devices
+- ~~Transparent proxy for all of your devices~~
+- Surge Enhanced Mode like proxy gateway

 ## Installation